 - Make traditional Spanish pisto manchego with eggs – either fry or poach an egg and serve on top of your pisto.
 Or, create a Spanish-inspired shakshuka and place the pisto in an oven-safe pan, make small wells in the stew and crack an egg into each well.
 Bake until set.

-- Add sausage – such as chorizo or add jamon, Spanish dry-cured ham.
+- Add sausage – such as chorizo or add jamón (Spanish dry-cured ham)

 - Balsamic vinegar – add a drizzle on top

-- Serve as a topping – on keto-friendly Cauliflower Rice or creamy, delicious Skordalia
+- Serve as a topping – on keto-friendly Cauliflower Rice

 FAQ